Neoepitope-based Personalized DNA Vaccine Approach in Pediatric Patients With Recurrent Central Nervous System Tumors

 • Prior therapy washout requirements (with exception of bevacizumab):

-• Myelosuppressive chemotherapy: Participants must have received their last dose of known myelosuppressive anticancer chemotherapy at least 3 weeks prior to first dose of vaccine (6 weeks prior if nitrosurea).
+• Myelosuppressive chemotherapy: Participants must have received their last dose of known myelosuppressive anticancer chemotherapy at least 3 weeks prior to first dose of vaccine or at least 6 weeks prior if nitrosurea.

-• Biologic agent: Participant must have received their last dose of the biologic agent no less than 7 days prior to first dose of vaccine.
+• Biologic agent: Participant must have received their last dose of the biologic agent at least 7 days prior to first dose of vaccine.

 • For biologic agents that have a prolonged half-life, the appropriate interval since last treatment should be discussed with the PI prior to first dose of vaccine.